 The museum has a collection of art work, maps and drawings of RNZN ships.
 Personal items on display include photos and letters sent home by Medic Ces Cameron who served in the medical team in Vietnam in 1967.
 Interactive activities include learning to tap out a message in morse code and trying on a RNZN uniform.
 Open 10am-5.00pm daily (closed on some public holidays), admission free.
 Tours - 10.30am & 1pm on weekends (donations appreciated).
 Torpedo Bay Cafe is onsite.

-Free WiFi (100MB limit per day) is available at Auckland libraries, also see Auckland free WiFi.
+Free WiFi is available at Auckland libraries, also see Auckland free WiFi.
 Free WiFi with purchase is provided at Esquires Coffee Houses, there are more than 25 Esquires in Auckland.

 Gelato – Taste before you buy at Casa Del Gelato, 288 Ponsonby Road.
 Take the opportunity to walk down the road that's a favourite meeting place for Auckland's coffee drinkers.
 Ponsonby Road is around 1.7kms of cafes, bars, book shops, clothing stores and all sorts in between.
 Western Park (photo below) is a good spot for a picnic, it's also the venue for Art in the Dark - see illuminating art works, installations, live performances and short films.
 (Free annual event in November to inspire sustainability).

-Ponsonby Central - You'll find a butcher, baker and fortune teller at Ponsonby Central, 136-138 Ponsonby Road.
+Ponsonby Central - You'll find a butcher, baker and palm reader at Ponsonby Central, 136-138 Ponsonby Road.
 A market is held in the car park on Sundays.
-If you're looking for a great hot chocolate on Ponsonby Road we recommend heading to il buco at 113.
+For a great hot chocolate on Ponsonby Road we recommend crossing the road to il buco at 113.

 Get active in Auckland - visit one of the premier parks or get your heart rate up on the walking and mountain bike tracks.
 DOC also have an A-Z of tracks and walks in the Auckland area.